jupyter-book/mystmd/packages/jtex/docs/contribute-a-template.md

 ## Thanks!

-Once your PR is merged, your template will be listed with `jtex list`, and accessible and discoverable by anyone who uses MyST Markdown!
+Once your PR is merged, your template will be listed with `myst templates list --tex`, and accessible and discoverable by anyone who uses MyST Markdown!

 Thanks for your contribution! 💚